lavell-xyz/rapid-react-tutorial/rapid-react-2.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-The basic context is that the html is as simple as possible, and
+The html is as simple as possible, and
 just contains a unique ```<div>``` element called ```root```, which
 the **index.js** file _injects_ React into (by creating an instance
 of the **App**).